willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

-Economic Programs of N.A.M., Adopted at Davenport, Iowa
+# Economic Programs of N.A.M., Adopted at Davenport, Iowa

-I. Internal Education
+1. Internal Education
 2. Strike Support
 3. Equal Work and Equal Pay for Women
 4. Price Activity